Haroon Lorgat: Cricket administration

 Lorgat was formerly a senior partner at EY before being appointed chief executive of the International Cricket Council in April 2008, succeeding Malcolm Speed.
 Haroon Lorgat stepped down in June 2012.
 Lorgat was later roped in to join firstly Sri Lanka Cricket (SLC) and then the Pakistan Cricket Board as a consultant.
 He was the architect behind the current day Pakistan Super League (PSL).
 In July 2013 he was appointed as chief executive of Cricket South Africa (CSA) and has been lauded for restoring the reputation of cricket and for his excellent work in CSA being recognised as the best run sporting federation in South Africa.

+In March 2015, reports indicated that Lorgat had interfered in the selection of the South Africa men's national cricket team that appeared in the semi-final of the 2015 ODI World Cup to ensure that racial quotas were met.
+While initially dismissing reports of a quota system or any interference in team selection, it was subsequently clarified by Cricket South Africa that the coach and selection convenor has consulted Lorgat, who had “impressed upon them the need to properly consider the best XI, bearing in mind the transformation guidelines”.

 In 2016, he was recognised for his leadership by being awarded the SA Sports Industries inaugural Business Leadership award.

 In September 2017, Lorgat and CSA "mutually agreed to part ways with immediate effect" because of a "breakdown" in their relationship.
 Before that Lorgat was supposed to continue as CEO until 2019, however, differences with CSA arose in the handling of the inaugural T20 Global League.

 In October 2020, Lorgat joined T10 Sports Management, one of the promoters of the Abu Dhabi T10 League, as Director for Strategy and Development to spearhead growth and development of the ten-over format cricket worldwide.
 He has since retired from all executive roles in sports administration and currently assists various cricket organisations on a request basis.